qlu-lab/SUPERGNOVA/README.md

 - **Summary statistics files:** We assume that the files are in the standard format that ``ldsc`` understands.
 If not, make sure to run them through the included ``munge_sumstats.py`` file or use the one included in ``ldsc`` (see [here](https://github.com/bulik/ldsc/wiki/Heritability-and-Genetic-Correlation#reformatting-summary-statistics) for instructions).

+- **Plink bfiles:** These are files .bed/.bim/.fam format.
+You can download some that we have prepared for you here.
+These files are from the 1000 Genomes Project, with rare variants (MAF < 5%) filtered out.

+More details about these supplied files can be found in here.

 ## Credits

 Those using the SUPERGNOVA software should cite: Zhang, Y.L. et al. Local genetic correlation analysis reveals heterogeneous etiologic sharing of complex traits.
 2020.